-Three chemical elements are naturally radioactive occur in all Earth rocks and all meteorites – K (potassium), Th (thorium), and U (uranium).
-Any rock from any planet will contain at least one atom of these elements so, technically, all rocks are radioactive, it’s just a matter of degree.
+Three chemical elements are naturally radioactive and occur in all Earth rocks and all meteorites – K (potassium), Th (thorium), and U (uranium).
+Any rock from any planet will contain at least one atom of these elements so, technically, all rocks are radioactive, it is just a matter of degree.
 On average, however, meteorites are considerably less radioactive that typical Earth rocks.

 Concentrations of Radioactive Elements in Meteorites, Earth Rocks, Bananas, and People

 (88% of all stony meteorites)

 |2||Sayh al Uhaymir 169

 |6||My Kitchen Countertop

 |ppm = parts-per-million (μg/g), ppb = parts/billion (ng/g)|